biometricITC/cPP-biometrics/input/Bio cPP.md

-# collaborative Protection Profile for Biometric verification on the mobile device - for unlocking the device -
+# collaborative Protection Profile for Mobile biometric enrolment and verification - for unlocking the device -
 ## Version 0.2 26-FEB-2018

 ## Acknowledgements